Outlook of Mergers & Acquisitions Activity in 2016

 It makes sense that M&A activity continues to grow.
 Whereas investing in organic growth can utilize massive financial resources and time, simply buying a rival firm is a quick and easy way to produce revenue growth.
 And companies have proven to be very adept at squeezing out significant cost synergies to boost profits and make acquisitions immediately accretive to earnings.
 While the health care and consumer sectors were among the busiest for mergers and acquisitions last year, the energy sector missed the party.
 In fact, oil and gas M&A activity plunged last year, particularly in the upstream patch.
 Of course, this was due almost entirely to the huge collapse in commodity prices last year.
 As the prices of oil, natural gas and a host of other commodities plunged, credit markets dried up and companies quickly entered survival mode.
 This caused even strong energy companies to lose their appetite for takeovers last year, but that could change this year.
 That’s because oil and gas assets are cheap, and Big Oil has deep pockets.
 Financing options will be more limited than in 2015.
 Few companies are safe, while the top tier can largely ride out a further year of low prices, the next tier down may have fewer alternatives.
 Corporate actions will follow, including asset sales.

 Despite the uncertain outlook, major players will be looking toward long term strategic deals, while the more ambitious, better funded small caps will be looking to come out of this downturn ahead of peers.
-Private continues to remain poised for action.
+Private equity continues to remain poised for action.
 Valuations will soften.
 Those companies holding out for optimal pricing will be forced into action.
 We expect the two-tier market to accentuate.
 There will still be interest and competition for the best assets, while buyers will dictate the price of lower value assets.

 Whichever direction, there will be opportunities and vulnerabilities created, and only an elite few are impervious.
 Pre-emptive company analysis and due diligence continues to be critical for any business selling for a premium price in 2016.